kr-colab/ReLERNN/README.md

 ### Step 2) ReLERNN_TRAIN_POOL
 `ReLERNN_TRAIN_POOL` takes the simulations created by `ReLERNN_SIMULATE_POOL` and uses them to train a recurrent neural network.
 The only difference here is that the mean read depth of the pool must be specified using the `--readDepth` argument.
 You can also specify a minor allele frequency threshold (`--maf`), if a similar threshold was used to generate your POOLFILE.
 Again, we recommend using the defaults for `--nEpochs` and `--nValSteps`, but if you would like to do more training, feel free.
 To set the GPU to be used for machines with multiple dedicated GPUs use `--gpuID` (e.g. if running an analysis on two populations simultaneously, set `--gpuID 0` for the first population and `--gpuID 1` for the second). `ReLERNN_TRAIN_POOL` outputs some basic metrics of the training results for you, generating the figure `$/projectDir/networks/poolprefix.pdf`.
+The default value of `-nCPU` for this step is the max number of available cores, as training on pooled data with a single core can be very slow.

 The complete list of arguments used in `ReLERNN_TRAIN_POOL` is found below:
 ```
 ReLERNN_TRAIN_POOL -h

 usage: ReLERNN_TRAIN_POOL [-h] [-d OUTDIR] [--readDepth SEQD] [--maf MAF] [--nEpochs NEPOCHS]
-                     [--nValSteps NVALSTEPS] [-t NCPU] [--gpuID GPUID]
+                     [--nValSteps NVALSTEPS] [-t NCPU] [-s SEED] [--gpuID GPUID]

 optional arguments:
   -h, --help            show this help message and exit